 Research interests are in the sedimentary record of coupled physical and chemical variation in paleo-oceans, global biogeochemical cycling in marine and terrestrial records, and carbonate fluid-rock interaction in sedimentary basins using stratigraphy, petrography and geochemistry, including stable and radiogenic isotopes and trace elements.
 Research in the laboratory broadly focuses on development of quantitative paleoclimate proxies, and their application to intervals of time characterized by major and/or abrupt climate change including past periods of icehouse-to-greenhouse transitions through to the last deglaciation.

 As a structural geologist and geomorphologist, Oskin specialize in active crustal deformation and its relationships to surface processes and topography.
 His research program addresses three themes: 1.
-Quantifying variation of deformation rates and their relationship to earthquakes; 2.
+Deformation rates and their relationship to earthquakes; 2.
 Constraining the forces and processes that govern continental deformation; 3.
 Predicting topographic responses to the growth of geologic structures.

 Stratigraphy and sedimentology applied to paleoenvironments, paleoceanography and paleolimnology.
 Research interests include orbital stratigraphy, sea-level history, carbonate platform evolution, petrophysical heterogeneity of hydrocarbon reservoirs, lacustrine sedimentation and paleoclimatology.
 Current projects include the relationship between Sr isotopic content of the oceans and sea-level chronology, the global climatic significance of episodes of oceanic anoxia recorded in Cretaceous carbonates of northeastern Mexico, and the paleoclimate history of the High Sierra as deduced from Lake Tahoe sediment cores.